tasdikrahman/tasdikrahman.me/_posts/2020-10-08-the-making-of-bhola-your-cert-expiration-overseer-part-1.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Do you sometimes wake up, with a call by someone from your team, telling you some SSL cert has expired?
 Do you keep track of SSL cert expirations on your to do notes or excel sheets?
 Would you like to be on top of such x509 cert renewals? <a href="https://t.co/MVFRZCUlZN">https://t.co/MVFRZCUlZN</a> is for you (1/n) <a href="https://t.co/pj8JHJEkje">pic.twitter.com/pj8JHJEkje</a></p>&mdash; Tasdik Rahman (@tasdikrahman) <a href="https://twitter.com/tasdikrahman/status/1306945863369936896?ref_src=twsrc%5Etfw">September 18, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+## What was the inspiration

 Do you sometimes wake up, with a call by someone from your team, telling you some SSL cert has expired?
 Do you keep track of SSL cert expirations on your to do notes or excel sheets?
 Would you like to be on top of such x509 cert renewals?

+All of this are directly due to
+- No visibility about when the certificate is expiring
+- No alerts in form of email or test message when the certificate is expiring

 Then [bhola](https://github.com/tasdikrahman/bhola) is for you!

 ## What does bhola do?